 Trademarked Colors: Tiffany Blue

 Few things are as instantly recognizable as a box from Tiffany.
-The legendary jeweler is known as much for its iconic jewelry designs as it is for those robin’s egg blue boxes with their white ribbons and simple black lettering.
+The legendary jewelry company is known as much for its iconic jewelry designs as it is for those robin egg blue boxes with their white ribbons and simple black lettering.

-Now a global brand with stores in every major city in the world, Tiffany began as a New York store selling high-end stationery.
-In 1838, Charles Lewis Tiffany John Young opened their store on Fifth Avenue in New York City.
+Now a global brand with stores in every major city, Tiffany began as a New York store selling high-end stationery.
+In 1838, Charles Lewis Tiffany and John Young opened their store on Fifth Avenue in New York City under the name Tiffany & Young.
 When Charles’s son Louis Comfort Tiffany took over as the store’s artistic director, he shifted the emphasis to jewelry.
 Tiffany & Co. soon established itself as the leading retailer of luxury silver and diamond jewelry in the country.

 The Tiffany Blue Book

-In 1845, the store began publishing an annual catalog it called the Blue Book.
-This pale blue booklet was the first direct mail catalog in US history.
-People all over the country could buy Tiffany’s luxury goods, including rings, watches and rare gemstones.
+In 1845, the store began publishing an annual catalog called the Tiffany Blue Book.
+This pale shade of blue booklet was the first direct mail catalog in US history.
+People all over the country could buy Tiffany’s luxury goods, including rings, watches, and rare gemstones.

-Tiffany still publishes the Tiffany Blue Book every year.
-It lists the world’s most exclusive jewels currently for sale.
+The Blue Book is the first place the famous robin egg blue color — now officially known as Tiffany Blue — appeared.
+Tiffany still publishes the Blue Book every year, listing the world’s most exclusive jewels currently for sale.

 Historic Firsts in Jewelry and Design